-This is a whale of a movie, grotesque and a little bloated but impossible to ignore.
-Its power and its horrors sneak up on you.
-It's a contemporary Russian tale, set on the shores of the Barents Sea, about the unholy powers of the state and the church bearing down on one man, Kolia (Alexey Serebryakov) and his family, after he dares to challenge an attempt by the local mayor, Vadim (Roman Maydanov), to take his home from him.
-The film’s title borrows from that of political philosopher Thomas Hobbes’s greatest work and helps itself to his view that life would "nasty, brutish and short” without good government and an organized society.
+This is a whale of a movie—grotesque and a little bloated but impossible to ignore.
+Its power and horrors sneak up on you.
+This contemporary Russian tale, set on the shores of the Barents Sea, is about the unholy powers of the state and church bearing down on one man, Kolia (played brilliantly by Aleksey Serebryakov), and his family, after he dares to challenge an attempt by the local mayor, Vadim (Roman Madyanov), to take his home from him.
+The film’s title borrows from that of political philosopher Thomas Hobbes’s greatest work and helps itself to his view that life would be “nasty, brutish and short” without good government and an organized society.
 Leviathan is a tragedy with a hint of black comedy that moves at its own pace and rhythm, and it lands a bruising punch on modern Russia.

-“It’s up to you if he becomes a man or an ape,” says Kolia’s wife, Lilya (Elena Lyadova), in the kitchen of their small town home as their unhappy stepson stomps around the house.
-You sense that Russian filmmaker Andrey Zvyagintsev (Elena, The Return) is thinking the same thing in relation to an entire society and its leaders, and there’s a funny scene when a small group go on a shooting-and-drinking trip and bring along framed photos of Russia’s leaders from Lenin to Yeltsin to fire at.
+“It’s up to you if he becomes a man or an ape,” says Kolia’s wife, in the kitchen of their small-town home as their unhappy stepson stomps around the house.
+You sense that Russian filmmaker Andrey Zvyagintsev (Elena, The Return) is thinking the same thing in relation to an entire society and its leaders, and there’s a funny scene when a small group goes on a shooting-and-drinking trip and brings along framed photos of Russia’s leaders from Lenin to Yeltsin to fire at.
 “It’s too early for the current ones; we need more historical perspective,” quips someone, although Putin’s photo sits prominently on the wall of the mayor’s office.

-Leviathan begins with Kolia’s friend, Dmitriy (Vladimir Vdovichenkov), arriving by train to help with an impending court case against the mayor.
+Leviathan begins with Kolia’s friend Dmitriy (Vladimir Vdovichenkov) arriving by train to help with an impending court case against the mayor.
 A malevolent spirit has also made the trip with him from Moscow to this fading backwater, where rotting fishing boats sit within beautiful, harsh landscapes.
-Dmitriy tries to blackmail the mayor, but swiftly regrets it.
-Here, even white knights come wearing dirty underwear and soon, Dmitriy doesn’t seem like such a benign crusader.
-Even Koila's friendly neighbors come carrying daggers.
-As his life rapidly starts to unravel, Koila (played brilliantly by Serebryakov) hits the vodka even harder.
+Dmitriy tries to blackmail the mayor but swiftly regrets it.
+Here, even white knights come wearing dirty underwear, and soon, Dmitriy doesn’t seem like such a benign crusader.
+Even Kolia’s friendly neighbors come carrying daggers.
+As his life rapidly starts to unravel, Kolia hits the vodka even harder.
 There’s undoubtedly a suicidal drinking game to be played while watching this strange, bleak, sad movie.